mmu-webdesign/l5-portfolio-template/3_Design_&_Prototyping/README.md

 Record their comments, discuss as a group - do they love your design?
 Have they spotted something that needs changing?

-### For SP3
+### Parallel Design Report

-Each group member will add their design plus the group's _final design_ to the file:
+Each group member will add their design plus the group's *final design* to the file:

 > Document: [parallel-designs.md](parallel-designs.md)

-*Your designs will be reviewed and feedback provided at SP3 as part of the presentation.
+*Your designs will be reviewed and feedback provided at SP3.
 They are marked at SP5.*

 ---